synapse-medicine/foundation-interview/README.md

 You are free to develop the feature as you want.
 The UX and the design are taken into account, but you should not spend too much time on it.

+### Updating the Docker compose

+The Docker Compose file allows you to easily launch both the frontend and backend simultaneously so that they can communicate with each other.
+Update the `docker-compose.yml` file to ensure it can start both your frontend and backend services at the same time.

+You will need to define a Dockerfile for your Go backend.

 ### Updating the CI

-Your second task is to change the current GitHub Actions CI to build the Docker images provided in the repository.
+Your third task is to change the current GitHub Actions CI to build and publish the Docker images provided in the repository to a GitHub release on every push to the `main` branch.

 ### Going further